-The Company assesses on a forward looking basis the expected credit loss associated with its debt instruments carried at amortised cost and FVOCI.
-The impairment methodology applied depends on whether there has been a significant increase in credit risk.
+The Company assesses on a forward-looking basis for expected credit loss associated with its debt instruments carried at amortised cost and FVOCI.
+The impairment measurement depends on whether there has been a significant increase in credit risk.

 For trade receivables, the Company applies the simplified approach, which requires expected lifetime losses to be recognised from initial recognition of the receivables.